filipe-gomes/astra-api-bridge/README.md

 #### 4. Configure authentication

-Create a file called `.env` and configure it with the username and password you would like to use to connect to the Astra Schedule API
+Create a file called `.env` and configure it with the site, username, and password you would like to use to connect to the Astra Schedule API (do not include the brackets)

 ```
 API_USER=[replace_with_username]
 API_PASSWORD=[replace with_password]
+API_SITE=[replace with site url]
 ```

 #### 5. Run the tests